 Baratz ME.
 Disorders of the forearm axis.
 In: Wolfe SW, Hotchkiss RN, Pederson WC, Kozin SH, Cohen MS, eds.
 Green's Operative Hand Surgery.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 21.

 Rudloff MI.
-Fractures of the lower extremity In: Azar FM, Beaty JH, Canale ST, eds.
+Fractures of the lower extremity In: Azar FM, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
-13th ed.
-Philadelphia, PA: Elsevier; 2017:chap 54.
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 54.

 Updated by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.